Analysis Tasks and Skills

 5. Verify Solution

-Analysts guarantee that the solution does things right and that it does the right thing.
-In other words, after releasing the solution, the analyst needs to make sure the solution is fully functional in production and, more importantly, that it meets the business goals.
+Analysts ensure that the solution does things right and that it does the right thing.
+In other words, after the solution is released, the analyst must confirm that it is fully functional in production and—more importantly—that it effectively meets the original business goals.

-The success of any project is half dependent on good relationships between stakeholders and the development team.
-Analysts serve as an interface between these two entities, so to push the project forward, they must excel in building strong and sincere relationships with stakeholders that are based on mutual trust.
-Since analysts are in everyday contact with stakeholders, they are the most visible component on the delivery side.
-As a result, the relationships between analysts and the business determine the perception of the whole development team.
-This is especially important in hard times.
-On every project, there are rainy days in which it is more than helpful if stakeholders would turn a blind eye to something that was implemented slightly differently than expected.
-Software analysis and development is a complex process that requires compromises that could naturally be better negotiated when relationships are functional.
+The success of any project is halfway dependent on the relationship between stakeholders and the development team.
+Analysts serve as the interface between these two entities; to push a project forward, they must excel at building strong and sincere relationships based on mutual trust.
+Since analysts are in daily contact with stakeholders, they are the most visible component of the delivery side.
+Consequently, the relationship between the analyst and the business determines the perception of the entire development team.
+This is especially critical during difficult periods.
+Every project has its "rainy days," where it is more than helpful if stakeholders are willing to turn a blind eye to minor discrepancies.
+Software analysis and development is a complex process requiring compromises that are naturally easier to negotiate when relationships are functional.

-Each stakeholder is different, and while building a good relationship with one is easy, getting on with the other might be a tough task.
-Dealing with complicated stakeholders requires analysts to have strong interpersonal skills, which enables them to build the best relationships possible.
-Regardless of who is the counterpart, an analyst must always be professional and nice, appropriately and elegantly dressed, and behave as a partner at any time.
-They are expected to always be modest, never lie, never sweep important facts under the rug, and to always be helpful.
-If stakeholders make a mistake, analysts never say it is their fault and that they will have to bear the consequences.
-Analyst is a partner, who understands the bad things happen and tries to help stakeholders to solve the issue because it still applies "What goes around comes around."
+Each stakeholder is different; while building a relationship with one may be easy, getting along with another can be a challenge.
+Dealing with difficult stakeholders requires an analyst to have strong interpersonal skills.
+Regardless of the counterpart, an analyst must always remain professional, approachable, and appropriately dressed, behaving as a partner at all times.
+They are expected to be modest, honest, and helpful—never "sweeping important facts under the rug."
+If stakeholders make a mistake, a good analyst never assigns blame or leaves them to bear the consequences alone.
+An analyst is a partner who understands that mistakes happen and works to help stakeholders resolve the issue, remembering that "what goes around, comes around."

-It is also typical of analysis to deal with a big amount of information, follow deadlines, and keep track of all tasks and communication.
-This requires a solid grasp of organizational skills such as time-management, commitment to deadlines, multitasking, goal setting, and delegating, for example.
-A very important skill is also issue management.
+Analysis also involves managing vast amounts of information, meeting deadlines, and tracking tasks and communications.
+This requires a solid grasp of organizational skills, such as time management, multitasking, goal setting, and delegation.
+Another vital skill is proactive issue management.

-Although analysts are not project managers, they very often need to be able to cover this role too.
-There are projects which have a weak project manager, and some small projects do not even have one.
-It then easily could happen, that it is an analyst who pushes the project forward because the analyst has the right skills, has the closest relationships with the stakeholders and therefore feels the biggest amount of responsibility for the success of the project.
-To drive the project, the analyst must be a leader with the ability to influence people to move in a particular direction to achieve shared goals and objectives.
-The art of leadership lies in encouraging various people to collaborate, make decisions, and reach an agreement together.
+Finally, although analysts are not project managers, they often need to step into this role.
+On projects with weak management—or none at all—it is frequently the analyst who pushes the project forward.
+Because the analyst has the closest ties to the stakeholders, they often feel the greatest responsibility for the project's success.
+To drive a project, an analyst must be a leader with the ability to influence people, guiding them toward shared goals.
+The art of leadership lies in encouraging diverse individuals to collaborate, make decisions, and reach agreements together.